 “A journey of a thousand miles begins with a single step” – Lao Tzu

-Spending without making revenue is not advisable for long run.
+Spending is not advisable for the long run without making revenue.
 This results in starvation of the company and disappoints the employees too.

 Expecting Success the very next day